Bates-ECON456-Thesis-Seminar/thesis-course-materials/assignments/replication_documentation.md

 - making any necessary adjustments to facilitate these combinations (renaming, recoding, reshaping);
 - cleaning the data to resolve any errors or discrepancies;
 - saving a cleaned version of your data under a new file name.
-For full credit your processing.do should:
+For full credit your build code should:
 - have a header that includes your name and date created
 - be free of errors
 - be free of extraneous (unnecessary) commands